maihanhoang/napari-sam2long/SAM2Long/README.md

 ### 🤯 Superior Performance Compared to SAM 2

-SAM2Long pushes the performance limits of SAM 2 even further across various video object segmentation benchmarks, especially achieving an average improvement of 3 in J & F scores across all 24 head-to-head comparsions on long-term video datasets like SA-V and LVOS.
+SAM2Long pushes the performance limits of SAM 2 even further across various video object segmentation benchmarks, especially achieving an average improvement of 3 in J & F scores across all 24 head-to-head comparisons on long-term video datasets like SA-V and LVOS.

 ## 🚀 Main Results